ROCm/rocDecode/README.md

 # rocDecode

-rocDecode is a high performance video decode SDK for AMD hardware. rocDecode API lets developers access the video decoding features available on the GPU.
+rocDecode is a high performance video decode SDK for AMD GPUs. rocDecode API lets developers access the video decoding features available on the GPU.

 ## Supported Codecs